flyntwp/flynt-docs/content/documentation/cli/what-is-cli.md

 - `setupTheme` -  Clones the Flynt theme and runs Yarn to install theme dependencies.
 - `initGitRepo` - Initializes new git repo.
 - `createDb` - Creates a new database and user on localhost.
-- `setupWordpress` - Runs through Wordpress core setup, creates Wordpress salts.
+- `setupWordpress` - Runs through WordPress core setup, creates WordPress salts.
 - `activateWordpress` - Activates the Flynt theme.

 ## Clone